top of page

 Small Scale, Lasting Legacy: The World of Jane Graber Pottery

-There are certain names in the world of dollhouse miniatures that quietly rise above the rest, names that collectors whisper about, search for, and hold onto once they find.
-For me (and for many others!)
-Jane Graber (IGMA Artisan) is one of those names!
-I'm happy to say these pieces by Ms. Graber are included in my latest estate auction featuring The Lucy Seiler Collection!
+There are certain names in the world of dollhouse miniatures that quietly rise above the rest.
+These are names that collectors whisper about, search for, and hold onto once they find them.
+For me (and for many others!), Jane Graber (IGMA Artisan) is one of those names!
+I'm thrilled to say that her pieces are included in my latest estate auction featuring The Lucy Seiler Collection!

-Her work lives in that rare space where craftsmanship meets emotion… where something just one inch tall can feel as grounded, soulful, and real as a full-scale heirloom passed down through generations.
+Her work occupies a rare space where craftsmanship meets emotion.
+Each piece, just one inch tall, can feel as grounded, soulful, and real as a full-scale heirloom passed down through generations.

 A Potter in Miniature—But Not in Vision

-Jane Graber has been creating miniature pottery for over 40 years, building a global following and earning a reputation as one of the most important miniature potters of the modern miniatures movement.
-And when you look at her work, it’s easy to understand why.
+Jane Graber has been creating miniature pottery for over 40 years.
+She has built a global following and earned a reputation as one of the most important miniature potters of the modern miniatures movement.
+When you look at her work, it’s easy to understand why.

 Her pieces are not simply “miniatures”—they are true pottery, scaled down.
 Every item is: